starchildluke/astro/src/pages/post/how-i-display-my-last-fm-top-1000-artists.md

 - '[Python](/wiki/tech/python/)'
 ---

+<em>Note: I have since updated the below code as of 4th May 2023.</em>

 I decided to create a page to [display my Last.fm top 1000 artists](/lastfm-top-1000/).
 Here's how I did it.

 ## 1. Get the data